How to Stop Overthinking: A Master Guide to Reclaiming Your Peace of Mind

 Why do I keep thinking about someone?

 Obsessive thinking about a person is often triggered by the “Zeigarnik Effect” (unfinished business) or dopamine loops associated with intermittent reinforcement.
 Your brain is seeking the dopamine hit that person provided, or trying to “solve” the uncertainty of the relationship.
+The most effective interruption combines no-contact (removing the stimulus), physical activity (metabolizing the stress chemistry), and acceptance (allowing the thought without engaging or fighting it).

 Is overthinking a mental illness?